hivsuper/My-Hot-Keys/README.md

 	GRANT ALL PRIVILEGES ON jiaoyan.* TO dev@'%' IDENTIFIED BY 'dev';
 	FLUSH PRIVILEGES;
 ```
-+	How to locate data files?
++	how to locate data files?
 ```
 	show global variables like "%datadir%";
 ```